Distributed Quantum Dense Coding Enhanced With Non-classical Routing: Conclusion

-\acknowledgements We acknowledge computations performed using \texttt{trust-constr} optimisation method available in SciPy~\cite{2020SciPy-NMeth, conn2000trust} in Python programming language.
-AB acknowledges support from the `INFOSYS scholarship for senior students' at Harish-Chandra Research Institute, India.
+We acknowledge computations performed using the \texttt{trust-constr} method in SciPy~\cite{2020SciPy-NMeth, conn2000trust}.
+A.B. acknowledges support from the INFOSYS Scholarship for Senior Students at Harish-Chandra Research Institute, India.
+U.S. acknowledges financial support from the Anusandhan National Research Foundation (ANRF), Government of India, under the Grant No. ANRF/ARG/2025/004617/PS.